 Best practice performance

-Maximum capacity: Based on Ultranet project the increase of transmission capacity of about 10-20% can be expected.
-It results in ca. 2200 MW per converted 380 kV circuit.
+Maximum capacity: Based on the Ultranet project, an increase of transmission capacity of approximately 10 – 20% can be expected.
+This results in ca. 2200 MW per converted 380 kV circuit.

 Voltage rating: 420 kV